Genting Malaysia narrows loss 22pct sequentially in 3Q

 The group said in commentary that the decrease in the group’s overall third-quarter revenue was mainly due to a 34 percent – or MYR614.9 million – reduction at the Malaysia operation; as well as “lower revenue from the leisure and hospitality businesses in the U.S. and Bahamas by MYR285.9 million or 80 percent, mainly due to the temporary closure of Resorts World Casino New York City,” which had resumed operations with reduced capacity – after a period of closure – from September 9.

-The group’s share of losses in an associate, Empire Resorts Inc, was MYR62.0 million during the quarter.
-The losses comprised its share of Empire’s operating loss of MYR20.3 million, financing costs as well as depreciation and amortisation of MYR41.7 million.
+The group’s share of losses in an associate, Empire Resorts Inc – which runs Resorts World Catskills, in upstate New York – was MYR62.0 million during the quarter.
+The losses comprised its share of Empire Resorts’ operating loss of MYR20.3 million, and financing costs, as well as depreciation and amortisation of MYR41.7 million.

 The group also said it had reduced its costs – including its wage bill – during the quarter.
 This was “as a result of the recalibration of the group’s operating structure and right-sizing of its workforce in response to the unprecedented disruptions to the group’s operations amid the Covid-19 pandemic,” Genting Malaysia said.